Brad Norman: Independiente Rivadavia

 In September 2020, Norman signed with Argentine club Independiente Rivadavia.
 Norman's contract ran until December 2021.
 In December 2020, Norman joined the squad in training under coach Marcelo Straccia.
 Norman was temporarily in Mexico training with a local club whilst awaiting his Argentine work permit and international border opening.

 "I am happy to finally be here in Argentina and to be back on the field training with my teammates after a month or so of training by myself and waiting for VISA related matters to be fully approved"' – Norman upon his signing with Independiente Rivadavia.

 Norman was one of two foreign signings at the club, also with Mexican footballer Ereven Hernández.
 Norman's signing attracted the publicity of every newspaper in Argentina.
 In the squad with Norman was former St. Gallen and Boca Juniors player, Jesus Mendez.

 Apollon Larissa

 In July 2021, it was announced that Norman moved to Greece Super League 2 team Apollon Larissa.
 He was taken to the club by his former Independiente Rivadavia coach Marcelo Straccia, signing a one-year deal after impressing in pre-season training.
 The deal was his first move to UEFA football.

-On 14 November 2021, Norman made a bench appearance in a 2–0 away defeat against AE Larissa.
+On 14 November 2021, Norman made a bench appearance in a 2–0 away defeat against AEL.
 On 11 December 2021, Norman made his full debut in a 5–1 away defeat against Veria NFC.
 He appeared on the bench in his next game in a 2–0 home defeat against Apollon Pontou on 15 December.